prabhjeevnijjar/document-journey-backend/readme.md

 5. Backend validates (optional) and saves the URL to your database (e.g., PostgreSQL via Prisma) ↓
-6. Return success response to frontend and show file/link in UI
+6. Return success response to frontend and show file/link in UI ↓
+7. If Node API fails then we simply delete the file from uploadthing server